YeetTheAnson/WhoopDock-6-Pro/README.md

 ### Advantages:

-* **Current Delivery & Discharging:** The WhoopDock is much more powerful when compared to commercial options.
-With the BQ25890, you can charge large batteries up to 5A, and has small 64mA interval to precisely control the charge current of small batteries.
-The 1.16A discharge rate means your large batteries will hit storage voltage significantly faster, and can be adjusted to a lower current for smaller batteries.
+* **Current Delivery:** The WhoopDock is much more powerful compared to commercial chargers from BetaFPV and ViFly.
+With the BQ25890, you can charge large batteries up to 5A, or use the small 64mA interval to precisely control the charge current of small batteries.
+The 1.16A discharge rate means your large batteries will hit storage voltage way faster, and can be adjusted lower for smaller batteries.
-* **Granular Control:** Instead of being locked into specific presets, the 16mV step resolution allows you to charge different battery chemistries or set a custom charge termination voltage.
+* **Fine Control:** Instead of being forced to choose from specific presets, the 16mV step resolution allows you to charge different battery chemistries or set a custom charge termination voltage.
 * **Connectivity:** Having Bluetooth and WiFi onboard allows you to monitor charge cycles from your phone, and receive push notifications when charging is complete.

 ---